 But when is enough really enough?
-According to a study done by Princeton in 2010, most American people report a high sense of emotional well being when they make around $75,000 per year.
+According to a study done at Princeton in 2010, most Americans report a high sense of emotional well being when they make around $75,000 per year.
 Above $75,000/year, an individual’s emotional wellbeing corresponded to their individual temperament and life circumstances rather than any extra income.
-As may be expected, as income decreases from $75,000, people reported falling levels of happiness, and higher sadness and stress.
-On top of that, any of life’s misfortunes including disease, divorce, being sick and other painful experiences have the potential to affect well-being in a person who is less financially secure much more dramatically than a rich person.
+As may be expected, as income decreases from $75,000, people reported falling levels of happiness, and higher levels of sadness and stress.
+Beyond that, any of life’s misfortunes including disease, divorce, sickness or other painful experiences have the potential to affect well-being in a person who is less financially secure much more dramatically than a wealthy person.

 In contrast, the level of a person’s “Life Evaluation” rises steadily with the level of income.
-While increasing income didn’t change a person’s emotionally happy life on a daily basis, it does make people think of themselves as more happy and successful.
+While increasing income didn’t change a person’s emotionally happiness on a daily basis, it does make people think of themselves as more happy and successful.
 For example, emotional well-being is higher on weekends—but has nothing to do with overall life satisfaction.
-Being a college graduates creates a high life evaluation, but doesn’t necessarily make for better emotional well-being.
+Being a college graduate creates a high life evaluation, but doesn’t necessarily make for better emotional well-being.
 The take home message from the study itself, “High incomes don’t bring you happiness, but they do bring you a life that you think is better.”
-Again, this confirms that happiness and a feelings of well-being are less dependent on the amount of money you have—and very dependent upon what you think about it.
+Again, this confirms that happiness and feelings of well-being are less dependent on the amount of money you have, and very dependent upon what you think about it.

 Unfortunately, even when we know this to be true on a gut level, we don’t always remember it.
-My friend Tami is in better financial shape than she ever has been—and has lots more money than 99.5% of us ever will—but she still worries about how to hang on to it and whether or not others will try to take some of it away.
-It may make her feel more satisfied or successful if she sits back and reflects—but on a day-to-day basis she is exactly about as happy (sense of well-being) as she was before.
+My friend Tami is in better financial shape than she ever has been with a lot more money than 99.5% of us ever will—but she still worries about how to hang on to it and whether or not others will try to take some of it away.
+It may make her feel more satisfied or successful if she sits back and reflects, but on a day-to-day basis she is exactly about as happy and content as she was before.

 What can we do if we want to remember this?